Fermions in the fuzzy sphere Kaluza-Klein model: Spacetime spinor multiplets from the model

 As a result the final action is

 where again the summation is understood that when $l=0$ one only has the $+$ case and $\alpha$ is given by (\ref{angle})(\ref{angle2}) and the mass term $m_{l,\pm}'$ is positive and satisfies

 As noted, both the noncommutative differential geometry and the action of the symmetry $SU_2$ used in the analysis above apply also for reduced fuzzy spheres where $\lambda=1/(2k+1)$ and now with the restriction $0\le l\le 2k$.
+Note that this formula for the masses still makes sense for $k=l=0$ as an extreme case even though in this case $c_1[S^2]=\C$ and we do not then have the full picture of a nontrivial quantum Riemannian geometry.
+In this case $S_f=\C\tens\C^2$ and a massless fermion singlet becomes a massive doublet.